Skip to main content

 The following commands are currently supported:

-• AND tag - typing + will show the list of all tags in the dropdown so you can select tags which should be present in every file or folder in the search results
+• AND tag - Typing + will show the list of all tags in the dropdown so you can select tags that should be present in every file or folder in the search results.

-• OR tag - typing - will show the list of all tags in the dropdown so you can select a tags which should be excluded from the search results
+• OR tag - Typing - will show the list of all tags in the dropdown so you can select tags that should be excluded from the search results.

-• file type - typing t: will present a list from the support file type group, so narrow the search result to for example documents or images
+• File type - Typing t: will present a list of supported file type groups, helping to narrow down the search results to documents, images, etc.

-• file size - typing s: will present a list with predefined files sizes
+• File size - Typing s: will present a list of predefined file sizes.

-• search scope - typing sc: will allow you to choose among the following search scopes: current folder, current location, global search in all locations
+• Search scope - Typing sc: will allow you to choose from the following search scopes: current folder, current location, global search in all locations.

-• search accuracy - typing a: will allow to toggle the search accuracy between: fuzzy, semi-strict or string.
+• Search accuracy - Typing a: will allow you to toggle the search accuracy between fuzzy, semi-strict, or strict.

 App actions

-In the search menu you can also start some common actions just by using your keyboard.
-This is hte list of the currently supported commands:
+In the search menu, you can also start some common actions just by using your keyboard.
+The following commands are currently supported:

-• locations - typing l: will make the dropdown list the current locations, so you easily find and open one by writing the first letters of it
+• Locations - Typing l: will list the current locations, allowing you to easily find and open one by typing the first few letters.

-• filter - typing f: will filter the current content of the folder by, without starting a new search
+• Filter - Typing f: will filter the current content of the folder without starting a new search.

-• history - typing h:will make the dropdown list the lastly opened or edited files so you can filter and open one of them
+• History - Typing h: will list the last opened or edited files so you can filter and open one of them.

-• bookmarks - typing b: will allow to filter and open your bookmarked files or folders
+• Bookmarks - Typing b: will allow you to filter and open your bookmarked files or folders.

-• saved search query - typing q:will allow to filter and start your saved search queries
+• Saved search query - Typing q: will allow you to filter and start your saved search queries.

-• search history - typing s:will allow to find and execute search queries you have used in the past
+• Search history - Typing s: will allow you to find and execute search queries you have used in the past.

 Quick access action in the search box